 To begin, the NASA Authorization Act of 2005 required the president to establish an independent, nonpartisan commission to investigate any incident that results in the loss of a U.S. space vehicle owned or contracted by the federal government or passenger on that vehicle.
 This provision may have been appropriate for the space shuttle era but has outlived its usefulness for the current commercial environment.
-A presidential commission is unlikely to apply to commercial space vehicles and passengers and, in fact, has never even been established under this statute.
+A presidential commission is unlikely to apply to commercial space vehicles and passengers and, in fact, has not been established under this statute to this date.

 The FAA does outline a mishap investigation process for its commercial space licensees.
 Mishaps include serious injury or fatality, or a high risk of it; malfunction of a safety critical system; failure of safety operations; substantial damage to property; permanent loss of vehicle; impact of hazardous debris; and launch or reentry failure.
-A hurdle for human spaceflight mishap investigation at the FAA is its potentially conflicting dual mandate, which is to (1) oversee, authorize, and regulate launch and reentry of vehicles to ensure public health and safety, safety of property, national security and foreign policy interests of the US and (2) promote commercial space launches in the private sector, including those that involve spaceflight participants.
+A hurdle for human spaceflight mishap investigation at the FAA is its potentially conflicting dual mandate, which is to (1) oversee, authorize, and regulate launch and reentry of vehicles to ensure public health and safety, safety of property, national security, and foreign policy interests of the United States and (2) promote commercial space launches in the private sector, including those that involve spaceflight participants.
 The dual mandate arguably limits the independence of the agency conducting the investigation.

-+++Congress and other policymakers assumed that suborbital commercial spaceflights would begin soon after Scaled Composites won the XPRIZE in 2004, becoming the first private company to launch people to the edge of space.
+&lt;sup>+++Congress and other policymakers assumed that suborbital commercial spaceflights would begin soon after Scaled Composites won the XPRIZE in 2004, becoming the first private company to launch people to the edge of space.

 In contrast, the NTSB is an independent investigatory agency that is charged with determining the facts, circumstances, and causes of all transportation accidents and incidents.
-However, the NTSB has no regulatory authority unlike the FAA.
+However, unlike the FAA, NTSB has no regulatory authority and can only provide an independent assessment of the accident with recommendations to the FAA.

-Finally, the current interagency agreements in place are limited in scope likely because they were developed before commercial human spaceflight was a major concern. ^{‡‡‡}
+Finally, the current interagency agreements in place are limited in scope likely because they were developed before commercial human spaceflight was a major concern.